-Recode 2.0 advanced cognitive testing with 120 minute consult
+Recode 2.0 advanced cognitive testing with 120 minute Zoom consult

-This test includes the following 4 advanced tests and 120 minutes of consultation time with Dr Gupta:
+This package includes the following 4 advanced tests and 120 minutes of Zoom consultation time with Dr Gupta:

 1. Mycotoxin profile: investigates mold toxicity